votast/clerk-design-improvements/improved-recommendation-slider/README.md

 - **Mobile**: Swipe + progress bar indicator
 - **Small Mobile**: Partial card visible (hints at more content)

-## Why "irs-" Prefix?

-All slider-related classes use the `irs-` prefix (Improved Recommendation Slider) to avoid conflicts with Clerk.js default slider functionality.
-This allows the custom navigation to work independently.

 ## File Structure

 ```